anitahkimanthi/jquery-alert/README.md

 Inside the index page create html document, if you are using sublime type html and tab or if you using visual studio code type html:5 and tab to complete document.

-you can paste the code below to get started if too lazy to follow instruction.
+you can paste the code below to get started if you're too lazy to follow instruction.

 <!DOCTYPE html>
 <html lang="en">